genomewalker/aMGSIM/README.md

 - **_example_\__beta-div.txt**: beta diversity among communities see the beta-div parameter for selecting beta-diversity measures

-Once we have the composition of the synthetic communities we can create the ancient and modern partitions in each sample.
+Once we have the synthetic communities' composition, we can create the ancient and modern partitions for each sample.
 We will use the subcommand `ancient-genomes`:

 ```
 $ aMGSIM ancient-genomes -h